Anypoint MQ Consume Operation

 -

-By default, the Consume operation waits for 10 seconds for a new message to arrive when consuming from an empty queue.
-Consume fails if no message arrives in that timeframe.
+By default, the Consume operation waits for 10000 milliseconds (10 seconds) for a new message to arrive when consuming from an empty queue.

 Output Message Metadata